apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ### Kubelet
 - Exists on master node + worker node.
 Have so many responsibilities.
 Kubelet does status checks to API-Server.
 Master node Kubelet checks
 - Does not recognize anything as a container. just Pod.
 Pod is just a concept that does not acyually exists.
+- Its home directory is: ` /var/lib/kubelet `
+- Works as a unit service, not a pod
+- Has different responsibilities:
+1. Register Node
+2. Create PODs
+3. Monitor Node & PODs

 ### CRD (Container Runtime Engine)
 - A container controller